Sue Lloyd: Films and television

 In 1965, Lloyd made her film debut in two espionage-themed films.
 As Jean Courtney, Lloyd proved an effective foil to Michael Caine's Harry Palmer in the spy thriller The Ipcress File.
 Also in 1965, Lloyd played the regular role of secret agent Cordelia Winfield, alongside Steve Forrest in the 1965–1966 British ITC television series The Baron.

-Having appeared in the TV series The Avengers (episode "A Surfeit of H_{2}O"), in 1971 Lloyd starred in a stage version of the TV series playing John Steed's sidekick Mrs Hannah Wild.
+Having appeared in the TV series The Avengers (episode "A Surfeit of H_{2}O"), in 1971 Lloyd starred with Simon Oates in a stage version of the TV series playing John Steed's sidekick Mrs Hannah Wild.
+In The New Avengers she supplied the voice of Emma Peel in an episode where Steed chats to her on the telephone.
 She appeared with several other stars in the 1976 imitation James Bond film No. 1 of the Secret Service.

 She made many guest appearances in several popular shows of the 1960s and 1970s, including The Saint, Department S, Jason King, Randall and Hopkirk (Deceased), The Persuaders! and The Sweeney.

 Joan Collins and Lloyd co-starred in The Stud (1978) and The Bitch (1979).
 On her Twitter page, Joan Collins said that she and Lloyd had to get drunk before their nude scenes.
 Her other film credits include Corruption (1968) and Revenge of the Pink Panther (1978).
 She reunited with Michael Caine in Bullet to Beijing (1995), one of the later Harry Palmer films, recreating her role from The Ipcress File.
 Her scene was cut from the home VHS and DVD releases, but was later made available as DVD Extras.

 Lloyd joined the long-running British soap opera Crossroads in 1979.
 She played Barbara Hunter until she and her on- and off-screen partner Ronald Allen were dropped from the series in 1985.

 Personal life

 In Crossroads Lloyd played Barbara, the wife of David Hunter played by actor Ronald Allen, who was sacked on the same day she was.
-They were good friends, having met shortly after his partner, fellow Crossroads actor Brian Hankins, had died from cancer in 1978.
-The two became a couple and made their relationship public when the British media started to intrude into their private lives.
+They were good friends, became a couple and made their relationship public when the British media started to intrude into their private lives.
 In March 1991, after Allen learned that he was dying of cancer, he and Lloyd became engaged and were married in May 1991.
 Allen died the following month, on 18 June 1991.

 Lloyd died on 20 October 2011 from cancer at the age of 72.